Port Townsend 4-hour Whale Watching Tour

 Our 4-hour whale watching cruise departs Port Townsend both in the morning (10am) and in the afternoon (2:30pm).
-We head out towards the San Juan Islands to wherever the whales are on the Red Head, our comfortable and fast, 40-seat tour boat.
+We head out towards the San Juan Islands, or to wherever the whales are on the Red Head, our comfortable and fast, 40-seat tour boat.
 Please note that depending on where the whales are on a given day, this tour can range from 3.5 – 5.5 hours.
-2016 tours run April 26 – October 22.
 Tours require a minimum of 15 passengers for departure.

 This trip features indoor seating for everyone, a wrap-around outside viewing deck, as well as a snack bar and restroom.
-Along with viewing whales, we often find Bald Eagles, Harbor Seals, Californian and Steller Sea lions, Tufted Puffins and many other species of marine life.
+Along with viewing whales, we often find bald eagles, harbor seals, California and Steller sea lions, tufted puffins and many other species of marine life.
 Just like in our full day tour, there is a trained marine naturalist guiding you through the many sites along the way, and if the whales are “talking,” you’ll be able to hear them with our hydrophone.

 Want to learn more?
 Here’s what you can expect: